 You’ll need to be able to relay the full story the data is telling back to them.
 Educate them about their own data.
+Come up with a data migration plan.
 Create sample data sets, produce aggregates showing what’s important and what’s obsolete.
 I found myself running simple reconciliations quite often (basically checking unique value counts and finding rare outliers), showing to the group and eliminating most of them.

 Creating and maintaining a data model is tricky, isn’t it?
 It gets influenced by both new processes and also legacy data and the need to match those two things together.

 I’m a big fan of having a data model but I’m not a fan of presenting it.
 Why?
 Presenting it is hard.
 To get users truly engaged and to get them thinking about fields, types, forms of interactions, validations, etc. is hard.
 They’re most likely not technical.
 So you're best showing them real page layouts.
 Let them play with it with their own data and only then will they come up with valuable suggestions.

 Your ability to quickly remap fields and change how they’re presented will greatly increase your chances of finishing with something they’ll be happy with for a long time.